Suicide Prevention

 3. What is the National Strategy for Suicide Prevention?

-The National Strategy for Suicide Prevention is a United States government plan designed to lower suicide rates through public awareness, training, and access to care.
+The National Strategy for Suicide Prevention is a U.S. government plan that aims to reduce suicide rates.
+The plan focuses on public awareness, training, and access to care.

 4. Are young adults at higher risk of suicide?